suleman-mahmood/card-pay/README.md

 ## Setup instructions

+### Backend DDD

+- To run the flask app locally, run `./scripts/deploy_local.sh` from `backend_ddd` directory
+    - Make sure to `source venv/bin/activate` in `backend_dd` before running the command to activate your virtual env
+- Install packages for backend using `pip install -r requirements.txt` from `backend_ddd`
+- To start the ngrok tunnel, run the command `ngrok http 5000`
+    - Add auth token to get the verified http url or whatever that is but required warna weird errors

-## Frontend (frontend-flutter)
+### Frontend

+#### Flutter

 -   To create json serializable models for your dart classes run `flutter pub run build_runner build` in frontend-flutter directory
 -   To add a package in flutter run `flutter pub add <package-name>` in frontend-flutter directory

-## Frontend (frontend-web)

--   To run the localhost server on dev db, set `RUN_DEV = true` in `initialize-firebase.tsx` in the services folder

-### Release steps

--   Increment the version in `pubspec.yaml` in frontend-flutter directory
--   Create an app bundle using `flutter build appbundle` in frontend-flutter directory

-## Backend

--   To deploy your cloud functions run `firebase deploy --only functions` in the backend directory
--   To run functions locally run `npm run serve` in the backend/functions directory
--   Run this command to sync backend with backend-dev `rsync -av --delete "backend/functions/src/" "backend-dev/functions/src"`
--   Functions structure:
-    -   Log to display the arguments passed to the function
-    -   Arguments check including authentication
-    -   Log on all types of error occured

-## Backend DDD
-- To run the flask app server locally, run the command `flask --app api --debug run` in `backend_dd/api` directory
-    - Make sure to `source venv/bin/activate` before running the command to activate your virtual env
-- To start the ngrok tunnel, run the command `ngrok http 5000`
-    - Add auth token to get the verified http url or whatever that is but required warna weird errors

-## Admin
+### Admin scripts

 -   To run the script, run `npm run start` in the admin directory
 -   To run the script on dev db, run `npm run start-dev` in the admin directory

+## Release steps

+-   Increment the version in `pubspec.yaml` in frontend-flutter directory
+-   Create an app bundle (android) using `flutter build appbundle` in frontend-flutter directory
+-   Create an app bundle (iOS) using `flutter build ipa` in frontend-flutter directory

 ### Steps to backup the database: